-But Bulgaria, North Macedonia and Montenegro, three neighboring countries of Serbia, closed their airspace to Mr Lavrov making the trip impossible, Russia justified.
+But Bulgaria, North Macedonia and Montenegro, three neighboring countries of Serbia, closed their airspace to Mr. Lavrov making the trip impossible, Russia justified.

-The foreign ministry of Russia announced the trip was cancelled on Sunday night and denounced "another closed channel of communication," from Western countries.
-"Our diplomacy has yet to master teleportation," a senior foreign ministry source told Interfax, a Russian news agency.
+The foreign ministry of Russia announced the trip was canceled on Sunday night and denounced “another closed channel of communication,” from Western countries.
+“Our diplomacy has yet to master teleportation,” a senior foreign ministry source told Interfax, a Russian news agency.

 The travel was however very unlikely since the beginning.
-Serbian President Mr Vučić earlier last week stated that he was not sure that the meeting would take place at all.
-Serbian Prime Minister Ana Brnabić said on Sunday the situation was "very complicated" and that the president had to deal with logistics of the visit himself.
+Serbian President Mr. Vučić earlier last week stated that he was not sure that the meeting would take place at all.
+Serbian Prime Minister Ana Brnabić said on Sunday the situation was “very complicated” and that the president had to deal with the logistics of the visit himself.

-Serbia is highly dependent on Russian gas and on May 29 announced it managed to secure a verbal agreement with Russia on the supply of 2.2 billion cubic meters of gas over the next three years at a favrorable price indexed on oil prices.
+Serbia is highly dependent on Russian gas and on May 29 announced it managed to secure a verbal agreement with Russia on the supply of 2.2 billion cubic meters of gas over the next three years at a favorable price indexed on oil prices.

 Serbia has close ties with Russia and is one of the only countries in Europe not to have banned its airspace to Russian aircrafts.
 Air Serbia still has direct flights to Moscow.